 When uploading my video to YouTube the final output seems slightly jerky.
 The original video I rendered was silky smooth.
 Why?

 The human eye is an amazing thing, capable of detecting subtle difference in video even at very high frame rates.
 Because of this OSnap! uses special processing algorithms to maintain fidelity to your chosen frame rate, outputting H.264 video at non standard frame rates in order to insure there are no differences between your live playback preview and your final video.
-If we were to mindlessly drop frames in order to render video at a more standard frame rate, you would certainly be able to tell the difference (given the right type of time-lapse footage).
+If we were to mindlessly drop frames in order to render video at a more standard frame rate, you would certainly be able to tell the difference.
 YouTube does exactly this, converting and standardizing your video frame rate to something close to 30 FPS.
 This standardization, combined with YouTube compression, can sometimes result in a slightly 'jerky' video, usually only noticeable in situations where video smoothness is important such as cloudscapes or sunsets.
-To date, the best way to mitigate this effect is to try and plan for a time-lapse that is 30 FPS which, when uploaded to YouTube, should undergo less of a drastic frame rate change.
+To date, the best way to mitigate this effect is to try and plan for a frame sequence that is 30 FPS which, when uploaded to YouTube, should undergo less of a drastic frame rate change.

 My rendered video contains artifacts/noise/horizontal lines.
 WTF?